Mister-Hope/bcrypt-ts/README.md

 - If you are using this package in pure Node.js environment, then you will probably use the node bundle.

-- If you are using bundler like webpack and vite, then you will probably use the client bundle.
+- If you are using bundler like webpack and vite, then you will probably use the browser bundle.

-- If you meet any issues that a incorrect bundle is used, you can use `bcrypt-ts/node` and `bcrypt-ts/client` to force the correct bundle.
+- If you meet any issues that a incorrect bundle is used, you can use `bcrypt-ts/node` and `bcrypt-ts/browser` to force the correct bundle.

 ## Usage - Sync